vplagnol/eQTL_scripts/README.txt

 [condition] and support.[condition]
 Condition is a matrix of numbers, with row.names that match the ProbeID column of the support file and colnames that match the different individuals in the dataset.

+To be checked: The support.[condition] must include the column ensemblID to know what gene one is referring to, as well as the Gene.name column which is human readable version of the ensembl ID.
+Now the code has been used for exons and such, in which case I think the Gene.name is used instead of ensemblID.
+TODO: go through scripts to understand exactly what is happening.

 ######### genotypes folder
 One file per chromosome, stored in snpStats format, called